bat/bat/INSTALL.md

         pkg-config --libs bat

-If you do not install BAT to the system directories, you need to manually add the path to `bat-config`, `bat.pc`, the libraries, and to the include files to the search paths.
+If you do not install BAT to the system directories, you need to manually add the path to `bat-config`, `bat.pc`, the libraries, and the include files to the search paths.
 Depending on your shell you can do that via the commands